 Jokic does not feature on this list as his extension will kick in next year.
 Beal, though, will earn his big bucks straight away as he was able to become a free agent this year.

-Stephen Curry, on the other hand, will average $40.2m per year with the Golden State Warriors.
+Four-time champion Stephen Curry will average $40.2m per year with the Golden State Warriors.

-Planet Sport gives you the ten highest salaries in the NBA from the 2021/22 campaign, not including off-court earnings, according to ESPN.
+Planet Sport gives you the ten highest salaries in the NBA for the 2022/23 campaign, not including off-court earnings.

-Three players are tied on $39,344,900 earned through salary in 2022.
-The first of which is George, who was traded from the Oklahoma City Thunder for Shai Gilgeous-Alexander, Danilo Gallinari, five first-round draft picks, and the rights to swap two other first round picks in July 2019.
+George was traded to the Clippers from the Oklahoma City Thunder for Shai Gilgeous-Alexander, Danilo Gallinari, five first-round draft picks, and the rights to swap two other first round picks in July 2019.

 George will earn $176,265,466 over the course of his four-year contract, which ends in 2025, when he will become an unrestricted free agent if he uses his player option the year prior.

-Durant also featured on Forbes' top ten list alongside LeBron and Giannis; coming in sixth place as he will earn $50m off the field and $42,018,900 on it.
+Durant also featured on Forbes' top ten list alongside Giannis; coming in sixth place as he will earn $50m off the field and raked in $42,018,900 last season.
 Not too shabby.